ThomasMeli/Interpretable_ML_Resources/README.md

 # Interpretable_ML_Resources

+This repository is devoted to curating and organizing resources used to increase the ability of humans to understand and explain models.

+It prioritizes quality over quantity, and thus doesn't try to be exhaustive.
+For exhaustive aggregations, see the resources at the bottom of this page.

 ## Introduction:

 **Explaining Why A Model Makes a Certain Prediction** or **How a model is generalizing from Data**.

-This repository is devoted to curating and organizing resources used to increase the ability of humans to understand and explain models.

 # Books